eartharoid/leekslazylogger/docs/getting-started.md

 const log = new Logger(options);
 ```

-!!! warning
+!!! tip
-	Don't create another Logger instance in this process - use [ChildLoggers](/child-loggers).
+	Logger instances in the same process share options.
+Additional logger instances (if you create more in other files) will have the same log functions.

 For `options`, see [Customisation/Options](/customisation/options).

-Please refer to [Child loggers](/child-loggers) for information about using the logger in multiple files.

 ## Basic usage